 Learning Disability Association of Alberta

 The Learning Disabilities Association of Alberta (LDAA) was first incorporated in 1968 as the Alberta Association for Children with Learning Disabilities.
 In 1980, it obtained charitable status.
 As its mandate expanded, in 1982 the association added “Adults” to the name, before arriving at its current name in 1987.
 Its initial purpose was to help local chapters and community groups become more effective in advocating to the provincial government, and in particular, the department of education.
-Today, the LDAA supports local chapters, advocates at the provincial level on behalf of people with learning disabilities, works with Alberta Education on resource development, offers training for teachers of beginning readers who may be experiencing reading difficulties, administers two scholarship funds and maintains a web site and social media presence.
+Today, the LDAA supports local chapters, advocates at the provincial level on behalf of people with learning disabilities, offers training for teachers of beginning readers who may be experiencing reading difficulties, administers two scholarship funds and maintains a website and social media presence.
 Visit our website at LDAlberta.ca

 Judy Craig has a Masters degree in Reading and Language with a focus on reading disabilities.
 A retired principal, she is currently a consultant in the field of learning disabilities, and a Past President of the Learning Disabilities Association of Alberta.
 Judy is one of the developers of the Reading Readiness Screening Tool.